 NOTE: In the Valuers, Appraisers, Estate Agents and Property Managers Act 1981 (Act 242), the official term used is “registered estate agent”.
 However, most online and print media and publications as well as real estate agent agencies use the term “real estate agents” for the sake of familiarity – as this is the term most people verbalise in conversation or search for online (besides property agent).

-What qualification do I need to be a real estate agent?
+What qualification do I need to be a real estate agent in Malaysia?